diodechain/website/_posts/2019-10-03-Diode-Frequently-Asked-Questions.md

 The current proof of concept clients are working with consensus table sizes of 100.

 What we learned in Ethereum is that small miners are fluctuating a lot, while big miners stay for very long periods.
 So for the reputation table size, the question is how we can achieve the maximum consensus stability.
-Keeping big miners

 Factors influencing the size of the table: